anyscale/templates/templates/e2e-dspy-workflow/README.md

 ```

     Best testset result:
-    openai/meta-llama/Llama-3.2-1B-Instruct:isaac:ngffk with score: 53.5
+    openai/meta-llama/Llama-3.2-1B-Instruct:isaac:fijif with score: 49.6

-We see that on the true test set, the prompt optimized pipeline using the finetuned model outperforms the prompt optimized pipeline using the non-finetuned model by approximately 12% in overall dataset accuracy.
-This is a relative performance improvement of almost 40%!
+We see that on the true test set, the prompt optimized pipeline using the finetuned model outperforms the prompt optimized pipeline using the non-finetuned model by approximately 15-20% in overall dataset accuracy.

+There is a significant drop between the non-prompt optimized version's performance on the synthetic devset and on the testset.
+We believe this to be because the model has seen the entirety of the synthetic devset before, but the testset is new and actually testing its capabilities properly.

 This is one small example of where DSPy finetuning can be useful in terms of increasing task specific performance and helping you to get the most out of your LLM.